This post may contain affiliate links. See our disclosure policy.

 This Chocolate Peanut Butter Fudge swirl is quite possibly heaven on earth.
 Think Reese’s Peanut Butter Cup in fudge form.
 At first glance, I know this looks like a complicated recipe but it is actually SUPER easy.
 This is a variation of our See’s Fudge Recipe, HERE.

 This chocolate peanut butter fudge can be made in less than 20 minutes!
 It is a simple, foolproof recipe that is smooth, creamy and perfect all-around.
-Being a big peanut butter & chocolate lover I have to say I actually like this recipe slightly more than just the plain chocolate recipe–but that is just me.
+Being a big peanut butter and chocolate lover I have to say I actually like this recipe slightly more than just the plain chocolate recipe.
+But that is just me.
 In my opinion, chocolate and peanut butter were just meant to be together.

 This is the perfect Fall or Holiday recipe that is guaranteed to “wow” your guests.
 People will think you spent way more time on it than you actually did– plus it is so pretty!
 You can’t go wrong making this and taking it to the neighbors over the holidays.
 You will definitely be the favorite on the block!